 9) We have a slight indication of how the 2024 election would have played out with unchanged 2019 party leaders.

-This could be the mother of all hypothetical questions and should not be taken too seriously, but it is still a surprising result at a time when Labour's poll lead was consistently over 20%.
+This could be the mother of all hypothetical questions and should not be taken too seriously, but it is still a surprising result at a time when Labour's polling lead was consistently over 20%.

-Reasons Labour Won
+Why Labour Won

 The Labour Party achieved a significant victory because its strategy and leadership changed.
 It is wrong to claim that the similar share of polls from 2024 to 2019 means Labour would continue to progress regardless and still form a government.